Karnataka govt requests Centre to cancel Prajwal Revanna's diplomatic passport - The Statesman

 He also said it was “disheartening” that his previous letter in this regard was not acted upon.

-The development comes days after HD Kumaraswamy, Prajwal Revanna’s uncle, urged him to come back to the country and face the law.
+The development comes days after former Karnataka CM HD Kumaraswamy, Prajwal Revanna’s uncle, urged him to come back to the country and face the law.

 “..I would appeal to him (Prajwal Revanna) to come back to Karnataka and face this investigation… If you have not done anything then why are you afraid, why did you run away?
 You have to face this situation,” Kumaraswamy told reporters on Monday.